cockroachdb/docs/src/current/v23.2/advanced-changefeed-configuration.md

 **Default:** `1ms`

 This setting provides a mechanism to pace the [closed timestamp]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#closed-timestamps) notifications to follower replicas.
-Decreasing the closed timestamp smear interval makes rangefeed closed timestamp delivery less spiky, which can reduce its impact on foreground SQL query latency.
+At the default, the closed timestamp smear interval makes rangefeed closed timestamp delivery less spiky, which can reduce its impact on foreground SQL query latency.

 For example, if you have a large table, and one of the nodes in the cluster is hosting 6000 ranges from this table.
 Normally, the rangefeed system will wake up every `kv.closed_timestamp_target_duration` (default `3s`) and every 3 seconds it will publish checkpoints for all 6000 ranges.
 In this scenario, the `kv.rangefeed.closed_timestamp_smear_interval` setting takes the `3s` frequency and divides it into `1ms` chunks.
 Instead of publishing checkpoints for all 6000 ranges, it will publish checkpoints for 2 ranges every `1ms`.
 This produces a more predictable and level load, rather than spiky, large bursts of workload.